Here are a few tips on how to make a request to begin DC4K at your church.

 If your church leadership isn’t clear about what DC4K is, they probably won’t give you a green light.
 So communicate that:

-- DC4K is a Christ-centered ministry.
-It helps children whose parents are divorced and separated.
+• DC4K is a Christ-centered, video-based ministry.
+It helps children whose parents are separated and divorced.

-- DC4K is designed to reach and help children and single parent families inside, and outside, the host church.
+• DC4K is designed to reach and help children inside, and outside, the host church.

 Explain what DC4K consistently does

-- DC4K empowers your church to minister to multiple children and single parent families simultaneously.
+• DC4K empowers your church to minister to multiple children at the same time.

 Explain why you want to begin this ministry at your church

-- Share why you have a passion for this ministry, and what you think could happen if your church supports it.
-Be sure to articulate your vision and commitment.
+Share why you have a passion for this ministry, and what could happen if your church supports it.
+Express your vision and commitment.
 Church leaders need to know that you will be around to follow through and build the ministry.

 Share your plan

-- Let your pastor know what you think your role will be on the team, the number of other people you’ll need and what you envision their responsibilities to be (a person for publicity, someone to be a greeter, a person to co-facilitate the group with you, etc.).
+• Let your pastor know what your role will be on the team, the number of other people you’ll need and what their roles will be (a person for publicity, someone to be a greeter, a person to co-facilitate the group with you, etc.).

 Explain why you think the program will be a success

-- DC4K offers free phone support and an online LeaderZone to help you troubleshoot potential problems.
-So even though you’re doing something new, you won’t have to bombard the church leadership with questions about how to make it work.
+• DC4K offers free phone support and a leadership website to help you troubleshoot problems.
+You won’t have to bombard the church leadership with questions about how to make it work.

-- DC4K comes with publicity materials (posters, promotional videos, press releases and more).
+• DC4K comes with publicity materials (posters, promotional videos, newspaper ads, and more).

 Tell your pastor what you need

-- Support: Let your pastor know that if he allows you to begin DC4K, you’ll need the church to provide an adequate meeting space, and the time and resources to promote your group inside and outside the church.
+• Support: You’ll need the church to provide an adequate meeting space, and the time and resources to promote your group inside and outside the church.

-- Ask your pastor if he can give you a date as to when he’ll let you know of the final decision.
+• Ask your pastor when he’ll let you know of the final decision.

 What to leave with your pastor

-The “Introducing DC4K” sheet — Make sure you leave this with your pastor.
+Leave the “Introducing DC4K” sheet with your pastor.
 It contains a summary of what you’ll have shared with him, plus instructions on where he can go to find more information on DC4K.

 Need more help?